-Post-Traumatic Stress Disorder (PTSD) is a debilitating psychological disorder that can develop after you experience an extremely stressful and traumatic situation.
-Examples of such situations can include being involved in a near-death experience following a serious road traffic accident or a serious accident at work or after witnessing a horrifying event
+Post-Traumatic Stress Disorder (PTSD) is a debilitating psychological disorder that can develop after experiencing an extremely stressful and traumatic situation.
+Examples of such situations can include being involved in a near-death experience following a serious road traffic accident, serious accident at work or after witnessing a horrifying event

 We’ll be able to discuss your own unique case and advise you with the steps you need to take as part of our free no obligation service.
-We operate on a no win no fee basis, so you won’t be at any financial risk should you choose to proceed forward with making a claim for post-traumatic stress disorder, and our specialist solicitors will give you the support and advice you need throughout the entire process, from making the initial enquiry all the way through to actually making the claim.
+We operate on a No Win No Fee basis, so you won’t be at any financial risk should you choose to proceed forward with making a claim for post-traumatic stress disorder.
+Our specialist solicitors will give you the support and advice you need throughout the entire process, from making the initial enquiry all the way through to actually making the claim.

 As each injury and result is personal, the amount you can claim as compensation will be personal to you.
-We recommend that you use our Compensation Calculator to get a general idea of how much you may be able to claim, contact our specialist team of experts who will be able to advise.
+To get a general idea of how much you may be able to claim, contact our specialist team of experts who will be able to advise.

 Dependent on the effects of your PTSD, the medical care required and your recovery you may not be able to go back to work and may require additional support and medical care.